Engaging with Stakeholders

 How do we engage?

-• The Chief Financial Officer, Chief Executive and IR Director hold regular meetings with analysts and investors as part of the Group’s reporting cycle.
+The Executive Directors and IR Director hold regular meetings with analysts and investors as part of the Group’s reporting cycle.

-• All Board members attend the Company’s Annual General Meeting and we conduct the vote on resolutions by poll.
+All Board members attend the Company’s Annual General Meeting, where the Chairman and Group Chief Executive update shareholders, and we conduct the vote on resolutions by poll.

-• The Chairman and the Non-Executive Directors are also available to attend meetings with major shareholders to gain an understanding of any issues and concerns.
+The Chairman and Committee Chairs are also available to attend meetings with major shareholders to gain an understanding of any issues and concerns.

 What did they tell us?

-• They would like an environmental metric for incentive awards.
+Our shareholders would like an environmental metric incorporated into our incentive awards.

 How do we measure the effectiveness of our engagement?